amazon-archives/aws-security-benchmark/aws_cis_foundation_framework/README.md

 ## Execution
 ### Requirement
-Verified with Python 2.7.
+Verified with Python 2.7. and 3.6.
-Python 3.6 support in process.

 ### Config Rules
 By adding the script to you AWS account as a Lambda function you can tie it